kricheso/Tsuru/README.md

 ### Definition Screen
 <img align="left" src="Images/Definition.png" height="300">
 This screen contains the information about the selected card.
-You can also edit any information about the card here.
-The meanings will be displayed first.
-Words have multiple meanings, so Tsuru allows you to save all of them!
+You can also update any information about the card here.
+In the navigation bar, the Japanese vocabulary term will be the title.
+The meanings will be displayed below that inside a white box.
+Since vocabulary can have multiple meanings, Tsuru allows the user to save multiple meanings!
 The furigana reading is also displayed if the word has kanji.
 If it does not have kanji, this section will be hidden.
 The Romaji reading is next along with the part of speech.
 The mnemonic section is where a helpful mnemonic will be to help users remember the word easier.
 Lastly, the notes section will allow users to write any additional notes about the card.

 </br>
 </br>